Cycling laws in France and other helpful tips

 Safety – is it safe to cycle in France?

 Bikes are a common sight on the road in France and many people use them on a daily basis to get to work and do shopping.
-We have now cycled thousands of kilometers across France and have personally never felt unsafe on the roads.
+We have now cycled thousands of kilometres across France and have personally never felt unsafe on the roads.
 It is not to say that accidents can’t happen, but generally speaking, we would say that France is a safe country to ride a bike in.
 The vast majority of motorists whether they be in a car, truck, or bus, respect cyclists.
 They will give you a wide berth when passing and sit behind you if it is unsafe to pass.
 French laws put the blame on the driver of a car, truck, or bus in the event of a collision with a cyclist.

 Most larger French cities and towns have a network of cycling lanes and paths.
 In our experience, this is typically a mix of on-road bike lanes and segregated bike paths.
 We have always felt comfortable and safe on the bike, even in Paris where there is a lot of traffic.
 That is not to say it is totally risk-free.
 When sharing the road with other vehicles you need to make sure you play your part in keeping yourself safe.